Danica Patrick to end racing career at next year's Indy 500

 "But this seems right, and this seems good."

-Patrick told AP she had only informed about 10 people of her decision prior to Friday's announcement, where she wept openly as her family watched nearby.
+Patrick told AP she had only informed about 10 people of her decision prior to Friday's announcement.
 Everyone had been extremely happy with the path she's chosen.
 She said longtime boyfriend Ricky Stenhouse Jr. "has never been more excited about something about me in his life."

 Stewart praised Patrick for her time at SHR, and said his team would never have expanded to four cars without her assistance.
 Kevin Harvick will try to win a second championship in four years for the organization on Sunday, and Stewart said Patrick has been a huge part of the team's success.